multimodalAI/multimodal-ai-hugo-group/content/authors/dezong-zhao/_index.md

 superuser: false

 # Role/position
-role: Executive Board Member of the UK Open Multimodal AI Network & Reader in Autonomous Systems, The University of Glasgow
+role: Lead for UKRI and Government at the UK Open Multimodal AI Network & Reader in Autonomous Systems, The University of Glasgow

 # Order that this section appears on the page.
 weight: 16